 In my previous posts I have written in detail about TOSHIKOSHI SOBA (年越しそば), the buckwheat noodles eaten at the end of the year, and then about the elaborate array of symbolically meaningfull (in an auspicious way) dishes which are eaten cold over the three day period beginning on New Year`s Day (GANTAN, 元旦).

-The other point is that this dish was traditionally not merely a symbol of good luck, long life and prosperity- the eating of the ZONI soup, or more specifically the pounded rice cake (OMOCHI) placed in it was a religious act: consuming the life-force energies which they had absorbed on New Year`s Eve when the God of the New Year (TOSHIGAMI-SAMA) descended upon the house.
+The other point is that traditionally, this dish was not merely a symbol of good luck, long life and prosperity- for the eating of the ZONI soup, or more specifically the pounded rice cake (OMOCHI) placed in it, was a religious act: a consuming the life-force energies which they had absorbed on New Year`s Eve when the God of the New Year (TOSHIGAMI-SAMA) descended upon the house.
 This was believed to provide a charge of positive energies.

-Here is a HAIKU (which most young Japanese will no doubt find amusing) reflection the sacred significance of ZONI:
+Here is a HAIKU (which most young Japanese will no doubt find amusing) reflecting the sacred significance of ZONI:

 神ごころりんと雑煮にむかふ時 (KAMIGOKORO RINTO ZO-NI NI MUKAU TOKI) by Raizan (来山) 1654-1716